Introduction / History

-The name "Punjabi" is used to describe both those who speak Punjabi, and those who inhabit the Punjab region in India and Pakistan.
+The name "Punjabi" is used to describe both those who speak Punjabi and those who inhabit the Punjab region in India and Pakistan.
 Punjabi is an Indo-European language that is divided into six main dialects.
-It is primarily spoken in the major regions of India and Pakistan.
+Those in Tanzania speak the Eastern Punjabi dialect.

-In traditional Punjabi culture, the men are responsible for overseeing the family possessions such as land, shops, or other business assets.
-The women are responsible for overseeing the homes.
+In traditional Punjabi culture, the men oversee the family possessions, such as land, shops, or other business assets.
+The women manage the homes.
 They cook, care for the children, manage the household finances, and take care of any domestic animals.

 Among the Punjabis, there is no overall system of social control.
 Instead, each institution (such as business, home, civil administration, religious organization, or political organization) has its own set of laws and disciplinary measures.